 Otherwise, harassment is a felony.

-Dissuading a witness occurs when a person tries to intimidate a witness from testifying in a case.
-If the defendant uses no physical force (or threats of immediate physical force), dissuading is a gross misdemeanor that carries:
+Dissuading a witness occurs when you try to intimidate a witness from testifying in a case.
+If you use no physical force (or threats of immediate physical force), dissuading is a gross misdemeanor that carries:

 - up to 364 days in jail, and/or